The Complexity of Hip Dysplasia (HD) in Dogs

 The Role of Exercise, Housing and Feeding in Preventing Hip Dysplasia

-Early, low-impact exercise on soft, uneven surfaces, such as grass or forest trails, helps build strong muscles around the hip joint, which can stabilise it and reduce the risk of HD.
+- Early, low-impact exercise on soft, uneven surfaces, such as grass or forest trails, helps build strong muscles around the hip joint, which can stabilise it and reduce the risk of HD.
 These activities promote balanced muscle development, support joint stability, and decrease ligament stress.

 Body Weight, Growth Rate, and Nutrition

 Several studies mentioned earlier suggest that puppies with rapid weight gain and higher body fat are at a higher risk of developing HD.
 Excessive weight places stress on the developing hip joints, which could worsen instability and potentially lead to HD.
 Studies suggest that a slower, steady growth rate helps prevent joint issues like HD, and to ensure this, a properly balanced diet is essential.
-The ideal ratio of calcium (Ca) to phosphorus (P) is around 1.2:1 to 1.4:1, but never below 1:1 or above 2:1.
+The ideal ratio of calcium (Ca) to phosphorus (P) is said to be around 1.2:1 to 1.4:1, but never below 1:1 or above 2:1.

 The Rhodesian Ridgeback is typically considered a large breed.
 Although the Airedale terrier is on the larger end of the medium scale, they often touches the large scale, which is often defined at 22-25 kg /55 pounds.
 Therefore, they might be placed on a large scale as a semi-large breed.
 If the Ca to P ratio is wrong, it can result in poor bone formation in the growing puppy and a greater likelihood of joint problems like HD and OCD (osteochondrosis dissecans) as they grow older.